christopher-hakkaart/nf-workshops/workshops/templates.md

  * [new branch]      main -> main
 ```

-The `TEMPLATE` branch is especially important as it is used by the the `nf-core sync` command and will help integrate template changes the pipeline.
+The `TEMPLATE` branch is especially important as it is used by the `nf-core sync` command and will help integrate template changes in the pipeline.

 ## Anatomy of the nf-core template